Temple Emanu-El High Holydays 5780

 Location: Main Sanctuary

-Our alternative High Holyday worship service, held on the first day of Rosh Hashanah and on Yom Kippur.
+Our alternative High Holyday worship service is held on the first day of Rosh Hashanah and on Yom Kippur.
 Kol Haneshamah aims to provide a worship experience that is participatory, contemplative, and informal.
-Led by Rabbi Prosnit, Cantor Rubel, and guitarist/songwriter Rick Calvert, this is an adult-oriented service but very accessible to children and teens.
+Led by members of our clergy and guitarist/songwriter Rick Calvert, this is an adult-oriented service but very appropriate for children and teens.
 Tickets are required.

-Location: First Congregational Church – 125 Elmer St., Westfield
+Location: First Congregational Church – 125 Elmer Street, Westfield

 Yom Kippur Discussion Groups

 We offer learning sessions throughout our building for those looking to enrich their Yom Kippur experience.
-They are facilitated by members of our congregation and cover a wide range of topics including Israel, Jewish texts, and spirituality.
-Sessions take place in two blocks: during the Late Sanctuary service and following the Late Sanctuary Service prior to Afternoon Services.
+These sessions are facilitated by members of our congregation and cover a wide range of topics including Israel, Jewish texts, and spirituality.
+Sessions take place in two blocks: during the Late Sanctuary Service and following the Late Sanctuary Service prior to Afternoon Services.

 High Holyday Tiny Tot Service

-Formally known as “Family Service”, Tiny Tot services are geared toward pre-readers, with an age-appropriate picture prayer book, songs and stories.
-It is a lively, celebratory experience intended to bring the themes and meaning of the High Holy Days to young ones and their families.
-They are led by Cantor Rubel and Rabbi Sagal or Rabbi Prosnit and are about 45 minutes in length.
+Formerly known as “Family Services”, Tiny Tot Services are geared toward pre-readers, with an age-appropriate picture prayer book, songs and stories.
+It is a lively, celebratory experience intended to bring the themes and meaning of the High Holydays to young ones and their families.
+Services will be led by our clergy and are about 45 minutes in length.
 Tickets are not required.

 Location: Main Sanctuary